 At Southway Junior School we have children in single-aged classes from Years 3 to 6.
-Our published admissions number is 90 and there are three classes in each year group.
-The number of children in a class is usually around 26, but ranges from 25 to 30.
+Our published admissions number is 360 and there are three classes in each year group.
+The number of children in a class is usually around 30.
 The vast majority of children transfer to us from The Gattons Infants School and we try to keep them in their same classes in Year 3 to smooth their transition from Key Stage 1 to Key Stage 2.